FILLING THE VATS WITH MILK: READY TO GO

 COAGULATION: FORMING THE CURD

 With the addition of an enzyme called rennet, the solids in the milk begin to come together and form to the consistency of a perfectly set yoghurt.
-We use a vegetarian rennet here.
+All of our cheeses are made using a vegetarian rennet here.

 DRAINING: RELEASING THE WHEY